tonethar/IGME-330-Master/notes/HW-canvas-life.md

 <hr>

 6) Note that we're only drawing the top row.
 You will need to finish off the nested loop so that the whole 2D array get's drawn.
-When you are done it loks like this:
+The 1's are drawn as red cells and are considered "alive", the 0's are considered "dead".
+When you are done it looks something like this:

 ![screenshot](_images/HW-canvas-life-5.jpg)